WilliamYi96/Awesome-Zero-Shot-Learning/README.md

 # Awesome-Zero-Shot-Learning

 Selected papers I've read in the field of zero shot learning.
+PRs are welcome and appreciated as well!

-Not a complete list of all accepted papers.
+This repo is NOT a complete list of all accepted papers.
 I'll mainly focus on those papers with open-source implementations and most interesting to me.

 **Note**: *This list may contain understanding bias and personal preference.
 Paper link will not be provided for the one without an available code.*